loudinb/20CS2023/docs/programming-assignments/assignment-1/reference-material.md

         self.__id = 123  # Private attribute: only accessible within this class
 ```

+(pa1-composition)=
 ## Composition (Classes Containing Instances of Other Classes)

 Composition is the practice of building complex objects by including instances of other classes as attributes.
+Unlike inheritance, where a class derives behavior from a parent class, composition models a 'has-a' relationship.
+It allows combining multiple objects to create more complex behavior.
 This allows you to model relationships where one object is "composed" of others.

 In this example, the `Post` class contains a `User` object as the author of the post.
 Each post is associated with its author and content.